cosmos/cosmos-sdk/docs/spec/store/README.md

 ### `CommitMultiStore`

-The `CommitMultiStore` interface abstracts the concept of multiple `KVStores` which are used by multiple modules and exposes the the top-level interface that is used to manage state commitment and storage by an SDK application.
-Specifically, it supports the following:
+The `CommitMultiStore` interface exposes the the top-level interface that is used to manage state commitment and storage by an SDK application and abstracts the concept of multiple `KVStore`s which are used by multiple modules.
+Specifically, it supports the following high-level primitives:

 * Allows for a caller to retrieve a `KVStore` by providing a `KVStoreKey`.
 * Exposes pruning mechanisms to remove state pinned against a specific height/version